 A10: Speed checks today - where the mobile speed trap threatens you!

-On October 3, 2025, drivers on the A10 in Brandenburg are said to be open, because the speed monitoring strikes.
-Today, two mobile speed traps were reported on the highway.
-Loud news.de The first controls in the district of Oberhavel near Velten were active at 8:52 a.m. and in the district of Potsdam-Mittelmark in Brandenburg/Saarmund at 5:00 a.m.
-In both cases, a speed limit of 120 km/h applies.
+On October 3, 2025, drivers on the A10 in Brandenburg will have to keep their eyes open, because the speed enforcement is on the move.
+Two mobile speed cameras were reported on the highway today.
+Loud news.de The first controls became active in the Oberhavel district near Velten at 8:52 a.m. and in the Potsdam-Mittelmark district in Brandenburg/Saarmund at 5:00 a.m.
+In both cases a speed limit of 120 km/h applies.

-The A10, which has made a name for itself as the longest ring motorway in Europe, is 196 kilometers long and largely leads through Brandenburg.
-This highway has an important role in traffic around Berlin and is not only well frequented by commuters every day, but also by travelers.
-Speed controls can be carried out along the entire course of the A10, which shows that the traffic situation always remains in view.
+The A10, which has made a name for itself as the longest ring motorway in Europe, is 196 kilometers long and mostly runs through Brandenburg.
+This motorway plays an important role in traffic around Berlin and is well frequented not only by commuters every day, but also by travelers.
+Speed checks can be carried out along the entire route of the A10, which shows that the traffic situation is always kept in view.

 Mobile speed cameras and innovative technologies